fitchtech/azure-devops/README.md

 ### Repository Tagging

-- Major version: breaking change to prior major version.
+- **Major version**: breaking change to prior major version.
 Breaks when existing pipelines cannot update to the new version without implementing changes in existing pipelines.
-- Minor version: no breaking changes to the major version.
+- **Minor version**: no breaking changes to the major version.
 Incremental updates, including bug fixes and new features.
 Changes are additive and do not remove functionality.
+- **Bug fix**: the latest release version tag of this repository may be deleted and recreated to fix an issue.
+So long as that does not break or change functionality.
+This is so that pipelines referencing this tag inherit that fix automatically without needing to change the tag reference in their code.

 ## Template Documentation

 ### Template Types

-- stages template: inserts stages from stageLists for multistage pipelines with parameterized inputs
+- **steps**: inserts tasks into steps with parameterized inputs and optionally additional stepLists
-- jobs template: inserts jobs from jobLists into a stage of stages with parameterized inputs
+- **jobs**: inserts jobs from jobLists into a stage of stages with parameterized inputs
-- steps template: inserts tasks into steps with parameterized inputs and optionally additional stepLists
+- **stages**: inserts stages from stageLists for multistage pipelines with parameterized inputs
-- pipeline template: nests stages, jobs, and steps templates into a single template to extend from with flexible parameters
+- **pipeline**: nests stages, jobs, and steps templates into a single template to extend from with flexible parameters

 ### Stages Template